It’s time to take a look at the risers and fallers for the 2021 NFL Draft. Without further ado, let’s kick things off.

-I start this list with who I believe has helped himself the most so far, and it’s Florida QB Kyle Trask.
+I start this list with who I believe has helped himself with his NFL Draft stock the most so far, and it’s Florida QB Kyle Trask.
 This season he’s completing 71% of his passes, with a TD/INT ratio of 14/1 and dominating SEC defenses.
 He’s gone from being an under the radar prospect to becoming QB4 in this class and making a strong push to be a first-round selection.
 He doesn’t have the strongest of arms, but he’s accurate and more cerebral in his approach this season.
 He’ll go through his progressions and deliver the ball quickly before the defense can get to him.
 I think he has to be one of the Heisman favorite (behind Trevor Lawrence and Mac Jones at the moment) but the 11/7 game against Georgia, a phenomenal defense, will be his defining game of the season as a prospect.

 While Kyle Trask has been amazing, his life is made easier by the other Kyle, Kyle Pitts.
 Pitts is listed as a tight end, but acts more of a receiver and uses his 6-6 240 pound frame to his advantage.
 He has seven touchdowns in three games and leads the Gators in receiving yards.
-Now he isn’t much of a blocker and won’t be for every team because of that, but any team that wants to use him as a mismatch as a pass catcher will make him a star.
+Now he isn’t much of a blocker and won’t be for every team in the NFL Draft because of that, but any team that wants to use him as a mismatch as a pass catcher will make him a star.
 At this point, he’s a mid to late first-rounder in my eyes, but his combine performance (particularly his 40 and 3 cone) will determine how high he goes.

 Buechele might play in an Air Raid system and be slightly undersized, but he might be one of the best deep-ball throwers in all of college.
 While he’s not a dangerous runner, he is mobile in the pocket and can make plays when things around him breakdown.
-I don’t think that he is a future starter in the NFL, but I think he’s worthy of a mid-round selection and has the chance to be a high-end back-up for a decade.
+I don’t think that he is a future starter in the NFL, but I think he’s worthy of a mid-round selection in the NFL Draft and has the chance to be a high-end back-up for a decade.
 Before the season, I saw him more as a practice squad caliber player who was questionable to be selected.
 Now, unless something unforeseen happens, he’s not only getting drafted but might carve out a nice role for himself.

 Patrick Jones II

-All the hype coming into the season for the Pittsburgh Panthers was defensive tackle Jaylen Twyman, who ultimately decided to opt-out before the season began.
+All the hype coming into the season for the Pittsburgh Panthers was centered around defensive tackle Jaylen Twyman, who ultimately decided to opt-out before the season began.
 Despite the loss of Twyman, the Panthers defensive line is outstanding and is lead by edge rusher Patrick Jones II.
 Jones II has seven sacks in six games so far, which is best in the country.
 He has a great motor and uses his pad level to get underneath tackles to push tackles into the lap of the quarterback.
 This season he also has done a better job of diversifying his pass rush moves and does an excellent job with counter moves if his go-to bull rush move doesn’t work.
-I think he’s a high second-round pick at this point, and if he continues to impress, he could get into the first-round in a weak edge rusher class.
+I think he’s a high second-round pick in the NFL Draft at this point, and if he continues to impress, he could get into the first-round in a weak edge rusher class.